 Our AADE Nationally Recognized Diabetes Self Management Program is designed to help those with diabetes gain and/or maintain control of their diabetes and to feel good about themselves while doing so.
 Program participants can choose from either monthly group sessions, individual education sessions, or a combination of both.

 Our staff of Certified Diabetes Educators includes a Registered Nurse and a Registered Dietitian.
 The Program is supervised by and all sessions are led by one of our CDE staff.
 The goal of the Diabetes Self-Management program is to teach skills that will enable the patient to keep blood glucose levels as close to the normal range as possible.
 We will work with your physician to help you attain and maintain this goal.
 Most private insurances and Medicare cover the cost of these services, including your blood glucose monitoring supplies, insulin syringes, etc.

-Ms. Harris received her training at the Medical University of South Carolina at Charleston.
+Mrs. Harris received her training at the Medical University of South Carolina at Charleston.
 She has over 10 years experience in wound care treatment and diabetic foot care.
-The Delhi Clinic Diabetic Foot Care Program is committed to reducing the number of foot and leg ampuations among diabetic patients that result from complications of Diabetes Mellitus.
+Mrs. McVay is a Family Nurse Practitioner with over 20 years of nursing experience.
+She received her Wound Care Certification in 2015 and Diabetic Wound Care Certification in 2016.
+Mrs. Harris and Mrs. McVay are passionate about improving the patient's quality of life through wound healing and wound prevention.
+The Delhi Clinic Diabetic Foot Care Program is committed to reducing the number of foot and leg amputations among diabetic patients that result from complications of Diabetes Mellitus.

 The goal of this program is prevention.
 The PREVENTION focuses on the basic concepts required to make this program a success: screening for sensation, circulation measurements, patient education, & assistance with appropriate footwear selection.